hytechclub/cs-101/Practice/MethodsPractice.md

 ## (CHALLENGE) Coupon Code
 The goal of this method is to calculate the final price of a service depending on a coupon code.

-1. Define a new method named `CouponCode` in the `Program.cs` file
+1. Define a new method named `CouponCode` in the **main.cs** file
     - The method should take in a `double` (the initial price) and a `string` (the coupon code) as parameters
     - The method should return a `double` (the final price)
 1. In the body of the `CouponCode` method, check if the value of the coupon code is "PUNCH"
     - If it is, return the initial price with a 15% discount applied
 1. Check if the value of the coupon code is "HANDBOOK"
-    - If it is, return the intial price with a 25% discount applied
+    - If it is, return the initial price with a 25% discount applied
 1. Check if the value of the coupon code is "FREE"
     - If it is, return the initial price with a 100% discount applied
 1. In body of the `Main` method, ask the user to input their initial price